it3049c-fall22-henderson/hangman-FallenFoxes/README.md

 how many points out of 20 do you deserve on this assignment:

+18 out of 20

 ## Self-Reflection:

+I was able to learn how to go about creating new shapes and such within the API and its functionality.

 ### How long it took me to finish this?

+Approximately 2-3 hours.